shernir/dashboard-task-sample/README.md

 # Project Overview

-Dashboard with side menu and content section, has two routes `/dashboard` and `/route`, and using an api call to get user deatils<br />
-The Dashboard use react and typescript with scss as preprocessor css
+Dashboard with side menu and content section, has two routes `/dashboard` and `/route`, and using an api call to get user deatils, The Dashboard use react and typescript with scss as preprocessor css

 # Demo link